Messina

+Its port, for thousands of years has been one of the main commercial crossroads of the Mediterranean and only recently becoming a port of call for ferries to the continent, is the first in Italy in terms of number of passengers in transit.
+According to Eurostat the FUA of the metropolitan area of Messina has, in 2014, 277,584 inhabitants.
 The city's main resources are its seaports (commercial and military shipyards), cruise tourism, commerce, and agriculture (wine production and cultivating lemons, oranges, mandarin oranges, and olives).
 The city has been a Roman Catholic Archdiocese and Archimandrite seat since 1548 and is home to a locally important international fair.
-The city has the University of Messina, founded in 1548 by Ignatius of Loyola.
+The city has the University of Messina, founded in 1548 by Pope Paul III.